California Highway Patrol, California

 Add to My HeroesCharles H. Sorenson

-Officer Charles Sorenson was shot and killed in Rio Vista, California, while chasing two suspected armed robbers.
+Officer Charles Sorenson was shot and killed in Rio Vista, California while chasing two suspected armed robbers.

 He was on patrol when he spotted the suspect vehicle traveling in the opposite direction.
 He gave chase to the vehicle until it crashed near the Rio Vista Bridge over the Sacramento River.
-The suspects fled into an abandoned house and then shot Officer Sorenson in the neck as as he came around the corner.
+The suspects fled into an abandoned house and then shot Officer Sorenson in the neck as he came around the corner.

 The two suspects then stole Officer Sorenson's cruiser and led other officers on a chase at speeds of 130 mph.
 The suspects were finally stopped when they rammed a police roadblock six miles east of Fairfield, killing Deputy Sheriff Hale Humphrey of the Solano County Sheriff's Department.
-Both suspects, ages 18 and 16, were apprehended and charged in the deaths of both officers.
+Both suspects, ages 18 and 16, were apprehended and charged with the deaths of both officers.

 Bio